 A New Approach to Atopic Dermatitis.

-Alphyn has developed AB-101a to be the first complete treatment for atopic dermatitis (AD), the most common form of eczema.
-With multiple bioactive components, AB-101a is expected to attack and eliminate the inflammation and itch of AD and, uniquely, combat the bacteria living on the AD skin that discharge toxins, which make AD symptoms worse and often cause infection and prevent healing.
+Alphyn has developed zabalafin hydrogel to be the first complete treatment for atopic dermatitis (AD), the most common form of eczema.
+With multiple bioactive components, zabalafin hydrogel is expected to directly attack and eliminate the itch, bacteria component and inflammation component of AD by directly targeting the bacteria living on the AD skin that discharge toxins that make AD symptoms worse and often cause infection and prevent healing.

-AB-101a is a non-steroid, which is preferred by physicians and patients, topical AD treatment.
+Zabalafin hydrogel is a non-steroidal, topical AD treatment, which is preferred by patients.
 It is targeted to offer patients and physicians a complete treatment for AD without the safety concerns of long-standing and new or experimental therapies.
-AB-101a’s safety profile suggests it may be the first AD topical drug that can be used long-term and continuously.
+Zabalafin hydrogel’s safety, side effect and patient tolerability profile suggests it may be the first AD topical drug that can be used worry-free, long-term, and continuously.

 70%